 At Gad's Hill School we see diversity as a strength and are committed to the equality of access to quality educational opportunities for all.
-We recognise that all pupils have individual and unique gifts, abilities, talents, needs and backgrounds, and we are committed to ensuring that every pupil has the support and challenge required to flourish and reach their full potential.
+We recognise that all pupils have individual and unique gifts, abilities, talents, needs, and experiences, and are committed to ensuring that every pupil has the support and challenge required to flourish and reach their full potential.

-This policy outlines the procedures for the assessment, planning, delivery, and review of Inclusion Provision for pupils with SEND, EAL, Medical and Welfare, MATS or other significant factors impacting learning to that aim.
+This policy outlines the procedures for the assessment, planning, delivery, and review of Inclusion Provision for pupils with Special Educational Needs or Disability (SEND); English as an Additional Language (EAL); Medical and Welfare; Most Able, Talented & Scholarship (MATS); or other significant factors impacting learning.

-Other Related Policies:
+Related Policies: